-We are committed to carry out our exploration activities in a sustainable manner, effectively develop health, safety and environmental performance, and to engage openly and proactively with communities and project stakeholders.
+We are committed to carrying out our exploration activities in a sustainable manner, effectively developing health, safety and environmental performance, and engaging openly and proactively with communities and project stakeholders.

-Consult and inform all stakeholders in all matters that affect them; and
+Consult and inform all stakeholders in all matters that affect them.

 Strive to communicate our Health, Safety, Environmental and Community (HSEC) performance in an accurate, transparent and timely manner.

 Our Environmental Stewardship and Social Responsibility Policies and commitment to Voluntary Principles below.

 Our environmental protocol will include a photographical documentation of drilling, drill pads and road rehabilitation.

 Annamite commits to regularly carrying out rehabilitation of drilling pads and access roads immediately post-completion of each hole if not to be further used.If needed for future work, an environmental clean-up is taking place, to include managing properly waste and safe disposal of drilling mud.